natalie-poulson/final_project/README.md

 * Allow user's to draw lines (instead of a point) to capture their trip more precisely, especially useful for section hiking
 * Allow users to add collaborators to a trip, allowing for mutual editing/editing/memory storing
 * Refactor to React
+* ~~Change search page to an explore page, showing a map with pins linking to trips~~ completed 12/07/2018
 * Add commenting
 * Add likes
 * Add follows and a feed page